 This is a prime example of some of the differences you may find in the translations.
 Christy and I will use many different translations as we study the Father’s word as there is no single translation that is perfect.
 As you walk through this study and learn more and more about the father, you’ll learn his characteristics and attributes.
 That (along with he Holy Spirit of course) will help you recognize the cases when you might need to dig a little deeper.

-If you missed this week’s Coffee Chat in the Facebook group, I’m posting it below.
+Below is a coffee chat I shared in the Facebook group in a past reading cycle.
 Whether you’re excited about what you’ve learned so far or feeling a little overwhelmed, this chat is for you.